romangrb/MEAN-stack-setup/README.md

   LINUX

-1. Check your OS bits
+1. Check your OS bit

   You can also use the “file” command with a special argument (“/sbin/init”) to find out whether your system is 32-bit or 64-bit.